Why schedule a consultation?

 Where/when do I go for my consultation?

 All appointments take place in the Communication Center, located in room 1155 on the first floor of the Student Success Center.
-Appointments are available in 45 minute blocks during our open hours, posted below.
+Appointments are available in 30 minute or 1 hour blocks during our open hours, posted below.
 If you need help outside of the hours, please contact Paul Mabrey.

 How do I schedule my consultation?

 You can make an appointment through our scheduling software.
 Please click here to make your Communication Center appoitment.